ForgottenGlory/Living-Skyrim/README.md

 ### Final Thoughts & Best Practices
 - If you are not familiar with the contents of this modlist, links are provided in the [LS Spreadsheet](https://drive.google.com/open?id=1sKG690CbutxCFhDLfTH7C6yYCz0dOkZkuKfYAqRBRVU) to every mod so you can review their content/changes.
 - Autosaves and Quicksaves are disabled.
-These save options are known to cause issues with heavily scripted games.
-Enable these at your own risk.
-Quicksaves are automatically turned into Manual Saves.
+These save options are known to cause issues with heavily scripted games.Quicksaves are automatically turned into Manual Saves.
 It is recommended to save **early** and **often**.
 Every 15 minutes and before interacting with quest NPCs, quest objects, and entering new zones should be sufficient. **Old saves can be deleted, but forgetting to save loses progress forever!**
 - Wabbajack supports updating/upgrading over an existing installation, but it will automatically delete any files that aren’t used for the modlist installation.
 This means if you have changed the modlist in any way, Wabbajack will delete those changes and **may even delete your saves.** Keep backups of any changes you do make (as ill-advised as making changes may be).
 - **NEVER** save right after a loading screen.
 Wait 30 seconds before saving to let scripts finish executing.
 - **NEVER** use autosaves.
 Autosaves are unpredictable at best, and save-corrupting at worst.